tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 ### Upload a local blob to a cloud container

 * When practicing your first time, you can use a text file as a blob.
 Create a text file, find its file path, and replace FilePath\FileName in the OpenRead method with the file path and name of your file.
-Keep the quotation marks used in the OpenRead parameter.
+Keep the quotation marks used in the OpenRead method parameter.

 ```C#
 /*Create or replace a block blob called myblockblob in the container called mycontainer, consisting of the file you chose*/